domske/state-stepper/README.md

 Following is planned.
 Just ideas in unsorted order.

+- Find better solution to use html and scss.
 - Support Ionic 4 (not yet tested).
 - Use Ionic color variables.
 - Translate step.text by changing the layout. (e.g. accept steps as html ng-content.)